-- a net decrease of \$16.2 million, or 7.9%, in existing customer revenues primarily driven by reduced demand from customers more impacted by macroeconomic events, the elevated levels of growth experienced in 2022 due to the post-pandemic recovery that did not sustain into 2023, and the impact of lost accounts.
+- to a net decrease of \$16.2 million, or 7.9%, in existing customer revenues, primarily driven by reduced demand from our customers more impacted by the macroeconomic events, primarily in the elevated levels of growth experienced in 2022 due to the post-pandemic recovery that did not sustain into 2023, International segment, and the impact of lost accounts.
 In the Americas segment, certain industry verticals were impacted by reduced hiring activity resulting in lower revenues.
 In the International segment, declines were more significantly experienced in the India and APAC markets, while the European market has remained more resilient.
 Together, these decreases were partially offset by ongoing contribution from upselling and cross-selling to existing customers, contributing \$7.7 million, or 3.8%, of additional revenues, and increased revenues from certain existing customers not impacted by the macroeconomic declines.